marwa32o/Software-Construction-Lab-03/README.md

 ## Lab Objective

-This lab introduces unit testing in Java using the JUnit framework within NetBeans IDE.
-The objective is to build modular Java classes and test their core functionalities using comprehensive unit test suites.
+This lab introduces unit testing in Java using the JUnit 5 framework within NetBeans IDE.
+The objective is to construct modular, robust Java utility classes and verify their functionality, edge cases, and exception handling using comprehensive test suites.

 ---